 Yosemite is a lot like Shakespeare -- one cliche after another, one iconic view after another.
 Ansel Adams had a lot to do with that.
 This site is a personal view of Yosemite.
 There are a lot of official and touristy web sites for the park, look at them if you want official information.
 The site is never complete, there will always be changes and additions.
 Note that each heading is a link to more information and pictures.
 A similar size region of steep glacial walls and waterfalls is the Lauterbrunnen Valley in Switzerland.

 Tunnel View (Discovery View) is the spectacular entrance to Yosemite Valley for those arriving from Wawona and the south (Fresno via Oakhurst).
+The view changes through the year.
 This is sometimes referred to as Inspiration Point, but the real one is located on the old road (used before the tunnel), and is a steep hike up from the parking lot on the South Side of the road.
 Old Inspiration Point is more remote and is located on the valley rim above the parking lot (accessible from Glacier Point road or continuing up from Inspiration Point).

 The standard views of Yosemite Falls from the valley floor.
 Upper Yosemite Fall 1430 feet, Lower Yosemite Fall: 320 feet.
 (Middle is somewhat hidden.)
 A total drop of 2,425 feet (739 Meters).